workflowstudio/workflowstudio.github.io/docs/context-variables.md

 ## Accessing Node Output

-Access data from a specific node by its ID:
+Access data from a specific node by its ID (use `previous` instead when possible):

 ```
 {{ node.45.success }}         // true